simplecrawler/simplecrawler/README.markdown

 ### Contributors

 Thanks to [Nick Crohn](https://github.com/ncrohn) for the HTTP Basic auth support.
+Thanks also to [Mike Moulton](https://github.com/mmoulton) for [fixing a bug in the URL discovery mechanism](https://github.com/cgiffard/node-simplecrawler/pull/3).